GMB members in NHS Scotland reject latest pay offer

 The union is the first to reject the deal, after Unite and Unison this week chose to accept what was described by Mr Yousaf as the “best and final” offer.

+“We are making this offer at a time of extraordinary financial challenges to the Scottish Government to get money into the pockets of hard working staff and to avoid industrial action, in what is already going to be an incredibly challenging winter.

+“Constructive engagement is crucial, and I would urge the UK Government to get back to the negotiating table with the unions as we have done in Scotland.
+I expect to meet with the unions again before Christmas.”

-Scottish Labour deputy leader Jackie Baillie said the vote requires “urgent action” from the Government.
+Scottish Labour deputy leader Jackie Baillie said the GMB vote requires “urgent action” from the Scottish Government.

 “These workers have been let down and undervalued by this SNP Government for far too long,” she added.